defi-wonderland/handbook/sites/aztec/docs/block-production/sequencing.md

 - `blockNumber`: the block number
 - `signature`: the proposal's signature by the proposer
 - `payload`: what the signature is over
-  - block header, including the archive root after this block is added
+  - block header, including the archive root before this block is added
   - archive root after block
   - state after block
 - `txHashes`: TX hashes